-Notwithstanding the philosophical discussions about the appropriate treatment of animals, under the current U.S. legal framework, animals are clearly treated as a form of personal property.
-The idea of a person's legal right to own and control property is long-standing in the common law tradition.
-The right to property is generally seen as a "natural" right-not one that must be created by law.
-Although there may be some restrictions on the use of personal property (for example, a person can not use his or her property to harm an innocent person), the common law generally supports the idea of "absolute" possession of this type of property.

-In the context of animals, the common law was required to analyze property rights in animals in a different context due to the fact that animals have the ability to move.
-The analysis focused on the at 44 (arguing that the treatment of animals as morally equal to human beings would undermine the liberty and dignity of humans).
+Notwithstanding the philosophical discussions about the appropriate treatment of animals, under the current U.S. legal framework, animals are clearly treated as a form of personal property.152 The idea of a person's legal right to own and control property is long-standing in the common law tradition.153 The right to property is generally seen as a "natural" right-not one that must be created by law.154 Although there may be some restrictions on the use of personal property (for example, a person can not use his or her property to harm an innocent person), the common law generally supports the idea of "absolute" possession of this type of property.155 at 44 (arguing that the treatment of animals as morally equal to human beings would undermine the liberty and dignity of humans).
 One commentator compares John Stuart Mill's social movement theory that characterizes every social movement "by three stages: ridicule, discussion, and ultimately, adoption" to the animal rights movement.
 Al Johnson, Animal Rights Cause Gains Credibility, ANIMAL L. 1995, at 11.